Local Prevention Agreement West Maas en Waal

 - Involves residents in the development and implementation of the agreement;

-- Is linked to the local West Maas en Waal sports agreement and local health policy;
+- Is linked to the local sports agreement West Maas en Waal and the local health policy;

-- Ensures lasting effects of the efforts by securing them beyond 2023;
+- Ensures that the efforts will have lasting effects by securing them beyond 2023;

-- It is not a 'paper tiger'; it contains concrete actions, whereby we would rather do four things well than ten things half-heartedly.
+- It’s not just a “paper tiger”; it includes concrete actions, and we’d rather do four things well than ten half-heartedly;

-- Where possible, establishes connections between the various organizations and themes.
+- Establishes connections between the various organizations and themes wherever possible.

 5. Agreements

-A great deal of input was provided during the brainstorming sessions held during the open afternoons.
-Sometimes organizations were able to exchange ideas with each other, and sometimes the project leader brought initiatives together afterwards.
-The input from those involved has been funneled into concrete agreements, abstract ambitions, and existing policy.
-We have listed this overview for each priority area:
+A great deal of input was provided during the brainstorming sessions held at the open house afternoons.
+In some cases, organizations were able to exchange ideas with one another; in others, the project leader brought initiatives together afterward.
+The input from stakeholders has been channeled into concrete agreements, abstract ambitions, and existing policies.
+We have compiled an overview of this for each priority area:

 Priority 1.
 Healthy weight